Home > Navigating the Netherlands Visa Process: An Expert Guide

 If you’re from a visa-exempt country, you do not need a visa for short stays in the Netherlands (up to 90 days), as long as they’re for tourism/leisure or business.
 (This includes citizens from the US, UK, Mexico, Canada, Australia, and others)

-If you’re not from a visa-exempt country, you will need a visa to enter the Netherlands. (this includes China, Russia, India, and others).
+If you’re not from a visa-exempt country, you will need a visa to enter the Netherlands.
+(This includes China, South Africa, India, and others).

 No, US citizens do not need a visa for short stays of up to 90 days for tourism or business.
 However, if you intend to work or study in the Netherlands, you'll need to apply for a Dutch visa